 TXSTATUS parameters

-General

 The parameters listed in Table 17-3 (TXSTATUS parameters) are defined as part of the TXSTATUS parameter list in the PHY-TXSTART.confirm primitive.

-TXSTATUS TIME_OF_DEPARTURE

 The allowed values for the TIME_OF_DEPARTURE parameter are integers in the range 0 to 232– 1.
 This parameter is used to indicate when the first (#14)PPDU energy is sent by the transmitting port in units equal to 1/TIME_OF_DEPARTURE_ClockRate.
 TIME_OF_DEPARTURE may be included in the transmitted frame in order for recipients on multiple channels to determine the time differences of air propagation times between transmitter and recipients and hence to compute the location of the transmitter.

-TXSTATUS TIME_OF_DEPARTURE_ClockRate

 TIME_OF_DEPARTURE_ClockRate indicates the clock rate used for TIME_OF_DEPARTURE.

 PHY receiver specifications